Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

  - Predefined map server settings Node have been integrated into new Custom map UI system
  - Single and Multiplayer campaign relation system has been improved.
 Players cant attack other neutral player if they are both in the same team from now on
  - Added new decorative citizens for Holy city setting
+ - Preview AI player names on Loading screen from now on translated

 Maps: